jwelsch/TextTabulator/README.md

 ----------------------------------
 ```

-You can set the alignment provider with the following code:
+You can set the `ICellAlignmentProvider` with the following code:
 ```
 var tabulator = new TextTabulator();
 var options = new TabulatorOptions